johnholdun/darsshboard/README.markdown

 - Photosets and answer posts might not display properly.
 They might even raise errors.
 - Every post's title is simply prepended with the tumblelog's title.
 The RSS feed is just called "Tumblr Dashboard."
 Not much I can do about this.
-- <s>Unicode characters are being converted into HTML entities but they're already garbled by the time I get to them.
-I have neither the knowledge nor motivation to fix this (fork me please).</s>
-  Fixed it myself.
-I regret nothing.
 - This should use OAuth.
 Did you know that [Tumblr supports OAuth](http://staff.tumblr.com/post/806396160/oauth)?
 - The included stylesheet (for HTML output) is pretty plain but I really shouldn't have ever built in HTML output anyway.
 - Post summaries are ignored by design.
 The (possibly broken) code to include them is in there, commented out, if you want it.
 I don't.
 I hate them.